We have gathered together a list of some of our most frequently asked questions.

 All tobacco users know that smoking is a very expensive habit.
 We have seen various vaping retailers promising all kinds of unrealistic savings.
 We have performed our own calculations and can state that the average pack-a-day smoker can realistically expect to save up to £200-£250* per month if they switch completely to vaping.

-*Our calculations are based the average vaper using 3ml of e-liquid per day, one replacement head per week, and up to 3 replacement eGo-type batteries per year.
+*Our calculations are based the average vaper using 5ml of e-liquid per day, one replacement head per week, and up to 3 replacement battery cells per year.

 Lit tobacco produces tar, carcinogens, carbon monoxide and many hundreds of other toxic substances and is a contributory factor in the deaths of hundreds of thousands of people each year.
 The UK Government made it illegal to use tobacco based cigarettes in public places by introducing a smoking ban in 2006.